Lemoncode/vuejs-by-sample/03 Render/README.md

 # 03 Render

-In this sample we are going to a basic concept, handling properties.
+In this sample we are going to work with `render` function.

 We will take a startup point sample _02 Properties_.